 Mirena Removal

-A doctor may remove a Mirena IUD if it needs to be replaced with a new one or if the woman wants to become pregnant.
+It’s recommended that a doctor perform your Mirena IUD removal, which is usually a quick procedure.
 During Mirena removal, the doctor will use forceps to pull on the strings of the IUD until it slides out.
 Light spotting may occur after removal.
-To avoid possible complications, Bayer doesn’t recommend women remove their own Mirena.

 - Sexually transmitted disease